Amandine Alessandra is a graphic designer based in London.

 young people.
 So in our short history there have already been many

 amazing co-authors.
-For example, each year we team up with students
+For example, some years we’ve teamed up with

-and produce a calendar to help raise funds for more art at that school.
+students to produce a calendar to help raise funds for more art at

 In 2015 we worked with kids from Columbia Primary School in East London,